openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Credential format identifier is `ldp_vc`.

-Note that Data Integrity used to be called Linked Data Proofs, hence "ldp" in the Credential format identifier.
+Note: Data Integrity used to be called Linked Data Proofs, hence "ldp" in the Credential format identifier.

 #### Credential Issuer Metadata {#server_metadata_ldp_vc}